rishikasikhakolli/mgt3745-hw1/PROBLEM.md

 # HW1: Reframing a Wicked Problem

 **Name: Rishika Sikhakolli**
-**Date: 08/31/2026**
+**Date: 09/01/2026**

 ---

 ## 1. Candidate Problem
 `20 pts`

-*Job searching is a long and arduous process that requires dozens of tabs and websites including networking websites like LinkedIn and actual company portals too.
-The disorganization can make job searching very stressful making it overwhelming for students to optimize their time or land early-career opportunities.*
+*Traveling is one of people's most beloved hobbies, and is a time where they are constantly taking pictures to share with the world.
+However, in this day and age, social media is more judgemental of the content you post.
+Certain platforms are too formal, while others are too serious.*

 ---

 ## 2. Wickedness Test
 `25 pts`

-**• Not easily possible to formulate a problem statement:** *The problem arrises from numerous avenues from actual organization to the systems.
-Also, filtering through jobs listings can be very inefficient and time consuming.*
+**• Not easily possible to formulate a problem statement:** *The issue arrises from different perspectives and is not clear what the actual problem is: casual vs serious sharing and recommendation bias from review sites.*

-**• No stopping rule:** *There is no operational boundary for when a student is done job searching, since you could keep changing your resume, interests, talk to more people and send in more applications.*

-**• Solutions are good or bad:** *It is more opinionated on if a solution to the job application process is good/bad, versus an actual fact.*
+**• No stopping rule:** *Traveling can be something that is continued for your entire lifetime, so there is no end.
+Same with social media, you can continue posting forever.*

+**• Solutions are good or bad:** *When a person posts a place or picture, it is never true or false, but a subjective opinion of it; same with a review being opinionated.*

-**• Wicked problems may be a symptom of another problem:** *Difficulty and stress related to problem stem from overarching problem of disorganization and stress during job search.*
+**• Wicked problems may be a symptom of another problem:** *Travel apps are mostly places to review for others to see, there are ads and reviews that don't feel real and professional seeming photos that get rid of the social media feel.*

-**Verdict:** *This is a wicked problem because job searching lacks fixed boundaries, has unclear stopping rules, and is not simply answered by true or false.*
+**Verdict:** *This is a wicked problem because travel preferences are subjective and platforms can only give opinions to a traveler without objectively solving it.*

 ---

 ## 3. Three Framings
 `30 pts`

-**Framing A (the obvious one):** *Student spend hours tracking job applications, deadlines, and tailoring resumes across platforms, leading to disorganization, missed opportunities, and probably burnout.*

-**Framing B (stakeholder shift):** *Employers and campus recruiters can't reach all of the best candidates due to the amount of applications, espeically with numerous people cold and mass applying versus putting in true effort.*

-**Framing C (goal shift):** *Students don't have a way to evaluate their return on effort (whether is be editing resumes, networking, mass applying) while also not knowing exactly what they are best equipped to apply for.*
+**Framing A (the obvious one):** *People don't have a casual place to upload pictures from traveling in a way that is extremely low stakes.*

+**Framing B (stakeholder shift):** *People who want to travel have to go to social sites like Instagram or travel sites to learn about places to travel, but can't get small recommendations especially from friends.*

+**Framing C (goal shift):** *People think about their travel well after a trip, but are often just scrolling through their photos on their phone or a 10 picture carousel on a social website.*

 ---